 The little bakeries are nothing more than opened doors down narrow alleyways, so you might have to go looking for them.
 Usually, you can smell the dumplings being made, and you will see them when you walk past.
 Don’t be alarmed if they give you your dumplings in a plastic bag – it may not look very Instagram worthy, but you will thank yourself for dragging yourself out of bed when you try them!

 There are various hole-in-the-wall bakeries lining Beijing’s streets.
 I would normally go to one of these little bakeries at least once a day and try something new.
 Because many of the people working at these establishments couldn’t explain in English what each of the little baked goodies are, most of the time it was a bit of pot luck picking which one to try that day.

 Some of the little cakes and pastries I really liked, such as red bean mooncakes and ink cakes (not actually ink), but others weren’t as pleasant.
 But half of the fun is trying something new and unknown and risking not liking it, you might be surprised and find something you really like.

 Going To Beijing?
 Well you might need some ideas of what to do there, then.
 Check out my Four Day Itinerary In Beijing for some inspiration!

 Like what you see?
-Don’t forget to comment and share this page!
+Don’t forget to pin this post later and share this page!